Ring Doorbell Comparison: Which One Should You Buy?

 How many Ring doorbells are there?

-We discuss nine Ring doorbell models that you can still buy in this review.
-But it’s important to note that different Ring doorbell versions target specific needs beyond a what a single model could handle, like a doorbell for an apartment, or with a less bulky size.
+It’s important to note that different Ring doorbell versions target specific needs beyond what a single model could handle, like a doorbell for an apartment or a less bulky size.

 Installation

 A big difference between Ring doorbells is installation.
-Pretty much anyone can install the Ring 2nd Gen, the Ring 4, and the Ring Peephole Camera since they require only a few screws.
-If you’re on the handy side and feel comfortable with simple wiring (or are willing to learn to hardwire a Ring doorbell), then you might consider the low-profile, battery-free Ring Pro 2.
+Pretty much anyone can install the battery versions, .since they require only a few screws.
+The wired and the Elite, may be out of your skillset.
+If you’re on the handy side and feel comfortable with simple wiring (or are willing to learn to hardwire a Ring doorbell), then you might consider doing it yourself.
+With Elite, you'll definitely need a pro.

 Need help with set up?
 Check out our step-by-step guide to installing a Ring doorbell or our Ring doorbell troubleshooting guide.